Rogers Park, Chicago: Chicago City Council

 Rogers Park lies mainly within the 49th and 50th wards in Chicago City Council, with small areas in the 40th ward.

+Politics

+Rogers Park has supported the Democratic Party in the past two presidential elections.
+In 2016, Hillary Clinton received 86.1% of the vote compared to 7.5% for Republican Donald Trump.
+In 2020, Democrat Joe Biden won 89.3% over Trump’s 8.5%.

 In popular culture

 Grammy-nominated Irish-American fiddler and composer Liz Carroll lived for a time in Rogers Park, and Rogers Park street names are referenced in the titles of her compositions the Morse Avenue reel, included on the Cherish the Ladies debut recording Irish Women Musicians in America on Schanachie, and The Greenleaf Strathsprey, included on the eponymous Liz Carroll on Green Linnet; both tunes are collected in her 2010 book Collected.

 Rogers Park, an indie drama released in 2018, is set in the neighborhood and prominently features Pratt Beach.